c-base/romonit/README.md

 After that, it's a normal USB-serial cable

 # fw-mm
-Contains a small firmware for romonit devices, which blink the LED once and puts the AVR in powerdown mode.
-Current consuption is below 10uA.
+Contains a small firmware for romonit devices, which blinks the LED once and puts the AVR in powerdown mode.
+Current consumption is below 10uA @3.3V.